emschu/snmp-cockpit/PRIVACY_POLICY.md

 - No non-free dependencies/assets/resources
 - no transmission of your data, any data keeps on your device
 - no external (network) services
-- Android's camera permission is used **only** to scan your QR codes exclusively via the Open Source **zxing library**.
+- Android's camera permission is used **exclusively** to scan your QR codes exclusively via the Open Source **zxing library**.
 The app does *never* store WIFI credentials or SNMP device connection credentials.

 ## What information do we collect?
 -> Absolutely nothing